qppd/Smart-Sprayer/README.md

 2. Wire the relay module to GPIO 4 and GPIO 5
 3. Connect GSM module to GPIO 10 (RX) and GPIO 11 (TX)
 4. Attach the I2C LCD to the default I2C pins (GPIO 21 SDA, GPIO 22 SCL)
+5. Connect the WiFi reset button to GPIO 23 (with pull-up resistor)
-5. Insert SIM card into GSM module and attach antenna
+6. Insert SIM card into GSM module and attach antenna
-6. Power the system with appropriate voltage sources
+7. Power the system with appropriate voltage sources

 ### Software Upload
 1. Open `source/esp32/SmartSprayer/SmartSprayer.ino` in Arduino IDE